Miach (singer): 2024—present: First studio album Insomnia

+In January 2025, Miach was anoncued as one of the headliners of Forestland, set to be held on 18 and 19 July 2025, together with Hiljson Mandela, Z++ and Baby Lasagna.
+On 28 January 2025, Miach announced her second solo concert planned for 5 April 2025 at the Tvornica Kulture in Zagreb.
+Her concert at Tvornica currently holds the record as Yem's fastest selling concert, selling out within a few hours.
+On the next day, it was announced that due to high demand, the concert will be moved to the Boćarski Dom hall with the same date.
+On 29 March 2025, Miach released her second EP F4ZE containing four songs, dominated by the EDM sound: "Faza", "Honolulu", "Eksplozija", and "Zadnji put".
+"Faza" was accompanied by a music video, released the day before on Miach's YouTube channel.
+On 11 July 2025, Miach released official video for her second song "Honolulu" from EP F4ZE.

 Artistry

 Influences

-Čičak cites Snoh Aalegra, Jhené Aiko, Drake, Nicki Minaj and Summer Walker as her musical influences.
+Čičak cites Snoh Aalegra, Jhené Aiko, Drake, Nicki Minaj, Lil Wayne and Summer Walker as her musical influences.

 Musical style and songwriting

 Čičak describes her first self-written songs as a mixture of modern R&B and pop sounds.
 She uses her life experiences as an inspiration in her work but stated that some lyrics are totally a product of her imagination and not autobiographical.
-In an interview with Glazba.hr she noted how writting a song comes easy to her as she "wrote poems as a child and at one point even a book".
+In an interview with Glazba.hr she noted how writing a song comes easy to her as she "wrote poems as a child and at one point even a book".